-GNSS multipath error in the context of companion robots' reliability
+GNSS multipath error in the context of the reliability of companion robots

-Karolina Krzykowska-Piotrowska, Emilia Grabka, Ewa Dudek, Adam Rosiński1\, Kamil Maciuk
+Karolina KRZYKOWSKA-PIOTROWSKA1, Emilia GRABKA1, Ewa DUDEK1, Adam ROSIŃSKI1, and Kamil MACIUK2

-Warsaw University of Technology, Faculty of Transport, ul.
-Koszykowa 75, 00-662 Warsaw, Poland AGH University of Krakow, ul.
+1 Warsaw University of Technology, Faculty of Transport, ul.
+Koszykowa 75, 00-662 Warsaw, Poland 2 AGH University of Krakow, ul.
 Mickiewicza 30, 30-059 Kraków, Poland

 Abstract.
 A companion robot is capable of performing a variety of activities and thus supporting the elderly and people with disabilities.
-It should be able to overcome obstacles on its own, respond to what is happening around it in real-time, and communicate with its surroundings.
+It should be able to overcome obstacles on its own, respond to what is happening around it in real time, and communicate with its surroundings.
 It is particularly important to pay attention to these issues, as a companion robot is likely to become a participant in traffic.
-The aim of the research is to develop a mathematical model that takes into account the use of two navigation solutions in the companion robot.
+The research aims to develop a mathematical model that considers the use of two navigation solutions in the companion robot.
 Thanks to this, it will be possible to use the obtained mathematical relationships to compare various types of navigation and make a rational choice, enabling the implementation of the assumed activities in a specific external environment.
-What is new in this article is the analysis of several navigation methods and the presentation of research carried out in real time using an actual robot.
+What is new in this paper is the analysis of several navigation methods and the presentation of research conducted in real time using an actual robot.

-Keywords: companion robot, reliability, operation, navigation
+Keywords: companion robot; reliability; operation; navigation.